-At present 24 doctoral students and 8 master’s students are enrolled in the EEB graduate program.
-EEB graduate students typically receive tuition waivers coupled with financial support through any of three major funding sources.
-Support includes university teaching assistantships (nine-month stipend, $20,800), research assistantships (variable support from faculty grants and contracts), or through nationally competitive four-year Louisiana Board of Regents Graduate Fellowships (annual stipend of $32,000 for fellowships beginning 2015 fall).
+At present 26 doctoral students and 13 master’s students are enrolled in the EEB graduate program.
+EEB PhD students typically receive tuition waivers coupled with financial support through various funding sources.
+Support opportunities range university teaching assistantships, research assistantships, or external fellowship awards (ex.
+NIH, NSF, etc.)

 The graduate program in EEB was reviewed by an external panel in 2015 as part of a review of science departments at Tulane.
 The evaluation of the Department was very positive: “The Tulane EEB department has recruited a very strong group of young faculty…who are well funded, productive scholars.
 Along with this growth and renewal of the EEB faculty has come a growth and renewal of the EEB PhD program....”